-Blue Communities is a 4 year research capacity-building programme for marine planning in East and South-East (E/SE) Asia, funded by Research Councils UK’s £225 million Global Challenges Research Fund (GCRF).
+Blue Communities is a 4 year research capacity-building programme for marine planning in East and South-East (E/SE) Asia, funded by the UK Government’s Global Challenges Research Fund (GCRF) of which the total value is £1.5 billion.
 The programme has 12 interconnected research projects, which will be actively integrated to support marine planning, and 10 cross-cutting capacity building activities.

 Millions of people across the globe rely on marine and coastal ecosystems for their livelihoods: food, employment and their general well-being.
 However, the marine environment is under immense pressure from the multiple, and often conflicting, needs of the people that use it.
 In E/SE Asia, where marine activities are important contributors to Gross Domestic Product (GDP), marine spatial planning involving coordinated decision-making has been highlighted as a key requirement for a sustainable future.